Sbm26/UAS-2026-Tank/README.md

 * **Material Weight (PLA)**  Adding internal partition walls increases the overall weight compared to a single thin-walled shell.
 However since the container doubles as the wing box,and the extra weight would be a small number, this would be more of a trade-off than a challenge depending on the overall aircraft design

-> *Note: This design represents a preliminary proof-of-concept study to showcase load-path integration, fluid physics mitigation, and CAD ideation*
+> *Note: This design was developed to be completely parametric to ensure faster iteration in case any dimesnional changes were required*